Autumn Peltier

-Autumn Peltier (born September 27, 2004) is an Anishinaabe Indigenous rights advocate from the Wikwemkong First Nation on Manitoulin Island, Ontario, Canada.
+Autumn Peltier (born September 27, 2004) is an Anishinaabe Indigenous rights advocate from the Wikwemkong First Nation on Manitoulin Island.
 She was named Chief Water Commissioner for the Anishinabek Nation in 2019.
 In 2018, at the age of thirteen, Peltier addressed world leaders at the United Nations General Assembly on the issue of water protection.

 Early life

 Peltier was born and raised on Wiikwemkong First Nation on Manitoulin Island, Ontario, Canada.
 The Manitoulin Island is the largest freshwater island in the world.
 She attended St. Mother Teresa High School and currently lives in Ottawa.
 Peltier grew up understanding the importance of water and the need to protect it.
 She began advocating for the universal right to clean drinking water at a very early age, raising awareness towards water rights and ensuring communities have access to clean, safe and reliable drinking water.
 By the age of eight, Peltier was attending water ceremonies on First Nation.
 At one particular ceremony in Serpent River First Nation in Ontario, she witnessed warning signs of "toxic" drinking water, caused by factors such as pipeline leaks and pollution.
 When her mother informed her of the 20-year boil-water advisory in the community, Peltier was shocked.
 This experience served as a catalyst for Peltier's work as a water protector, and she soon began partaking in water ceremonies across Ontario.

-While Peltier continues her work for the access of clean water concerning Indigenous peoples across the country of Canada, she is also the leading voice, advocate and activist for all Indigenous matters, including the history and on-going racism and inaccuracy of Indigenous people; missing and murdered Indigenous women and the access and support for "the children coming behind us" who she continues to voice; and the need better direction for what the land and ecosystem they will inherit.

 Much of Peltier's inspiration and early knowledge comes from her great-aunt Josephine Mandamin, a well-known activist for clean water and the previous Chief Water Protector for the Anishinaabek Nation, a title awarded to Peltier after Mandamin's death in 2019.